 Indeed is another job search engine aggregator pulling from thousands of job boards, however, it also has the ability for employers to post jobs directly to the site.
 According to their website, 70% of US Job seekers online use Indeed to look for jobs.

-As an employer, we also have great success hiring traveling contract workers through this website so it’s worth checking out if you’re not familiar with it.
+As an employer, we also have great success hiring traveling contract workers through Indeed so it’s worth checking out if you’re not familiar with it.